martaradzi/knowledgeEngineering/README.md

 # Running the program

-To run this program you need to run Python 3.6.
+To run this program you need to run Python version 3.6 or higher.

+We recommend to run the program in virtual environment.

 The program works using libraries listed in ```requirements.txt``` file.
 To run the program correcty run the following code before running the program.